If you’ve never tried avocado chocolate mousse before, this healthy recipe will take you completely by surprise!

 When I was asked to help raise awareness and get the word out about National Diabetes Month—which takes place every November—I immediately wanted to help.
 My grandfather had diabetes for as long as I knew him, and I know many readers of this blog are also all too familiar with the disease.
 Nearly 30 million children and adults in the United States have diabetes, and another 86 million are at risk for developing type 2 diabetes in the future.
 The HAAS Avocado Board (HAB) has joined the American Diabetes Association in the national Stop Diabetes movement, with a campaign goal of helping to increase awareness about the role that good fats play in daily nutrition.
 And I couldn’t think of a better time than Hug A Fat Month to post this particular recipe – because it is full of healthy fats!

-The message I’m trying to convey with this post isn’t that eating vegan avocado chocolate mousse will cure diabetes.
+The recipe is vegan, paleo, gluten free, and you can even use a sugar free sweetener if you want to make a low carb or keto avocado chocolate mousse.
+The message I’m trying to convey with this post isn’t that eating avocado chocolate mousse will cure diabetes.
 (If only it were that simple.)
 But the American Diabetes Association wants people to choose a sensible diet that includes healthy fats—such as avocados—in moderation and in place of higher-cholesterol foods.
 Eat delicious foods, enjoy what you are eating, and really be mindful by savoring food slowly so that you eat less and feel more satisfied.

 Avocado Chocolate Mousse